-Arijey Sura is currently a first year undergraduate reading MEng Mechanical Engineering at University College London.
+Arijey Sura is currently studying MEng Mechanical Engineering at University College London.
 This personal statement was part of his successful application to UCL, University of Manchester and University of Bristol for Mechanical Engineering.

 Speed.
 My love affair with engineering began with speed; the cutting edge technology of Formula 1 racing.
 The Kinetic Energy Recovering System, hitched my heart immediately.
 Kinetic energy recovered during braking is stored as electrical energy, then used to boost torque between the fly and drive wheels.
 Such sophistication ignited my curiosity to explore this field of mechanics leading me to spearhead the Robotics Initiative of my school.
 We designed and programmed robots with ultrasonic and light sensors, integrating data received to perform various tasks.
 By equipping solar panels to the motors, our robots raised the Malaysian flag when the Sun was up.
 Despite complications due to energy-load proportions, we achieved success by manipulating gear ratios, increasing total force.

 Engineering however, isn’t limited to moving particles.
 Its versatility complements my profound yet diverse passions.
 The Physics A-Level course supplemented my interests.
 As a pianist I was curious as to how 88 piano keys produced various pitches.
 Deriving the standing wave equation relating tension and frequency, explained this.
 I investigated the piano further, noticing the thickness differential in the wire wound strings.
 The different materials used fascinated me; lower pitch wires were coated with copper to increase mass yet maintain string stiffness.
 Appreciating this detail, the length-mass-tension ratio, in producing seemingly asynchronous waves that formed perfect melody, made music more colourful.
 I admire the application of Maths and Physics in this manner and my achievement in the National Science Challenge, that tested proficiency of both fields, reflects this.